 - Keep members of Congress and policymakers informed on political, economic and social issues facing the Lebanese diaspora

 - Foster a dialogue between political, business, civic, and social leaders in Lebanon and the United States

 - Heighten awareness among the American public about the contributions and accomplishments of Lebanese-Americans in the field of finance

 - Support LIFE’s mission of establishing stronger bonds and nurturing the next generation of Lebanese-American finance executives

-Senator George J. Mitchell has had a long and distinguished career.
-He is currently Chairman Emeritus of the international law firm DLA Piper.
-Previously, he served as a United States District judge; as Majority Leader of the United States Senate; as Chairman of peace negotiations in Northern Ireland which resulted in an agreement that ended a historic conflict; and most recently as U.S. Special Envoy to the Middle East.
-In 2008 Time Magazine named him as one of the 100 most influential people in the world.
-For six consecutive years he was voted the most respected member of the United States Senate by a bipartisan group of senior Congressional aides.
-After leaving the Senate he created a college scholarship fund for needy students which has since provided $11 million in direct assistance to 2,300 students.
+Senator George Mitchell has had a long and distinguished career.
+He served for several years as Chairman of DLA Piper, now Chairman Emeritus.
+Before that he served as a federal judge; as Majority Leader of the United States Senate; as Chairman of peace negotiations in Northern Ireland which resulted in an agreement that ended an historic conflict; and most recently as U.S. Special Envoy to the Middle East.
+In 2008 Time Magazine described him as one of the 100 most influential people in the world.
+Senator Mitchell is the author of five books.
+His most recent books are a memoir entitled The Negotiator: Reflections on an American Life, published in May 2015 and A Path To Peace, published in November 2016.

 Senator John E. Sununu